2018–19 UEFA Youth League Domestic Champions Path

 The 2018–19 UEFA Youth League Domestic Champions Path began on 2 October and ended on 28 November 2018.
 A total of 32 teams competed in the Domestic Champions Path to decide 8 of the 24 places in the knockout phase (play-offs and the round of 16 onwards) of the 2018–19 UEFA Youth League.

 Times are CET/CEST, (Note: CEST (UTC+2) for dates up to 27 October 2018 (first round), and CET (UTC+1) for dates thereafter (second round).) as listed by UEFA (local times, if different, are in parentheses).

 Draw

-The youth domestic champions of the top 32 associations according to their 2017 UEFA country coefficients enter the Domestic Champions Path.
-If there is a vacancy (associations with no youth domestic competition, as well as youth domestic champions already included in the UEFA Champions League path), it is first filled by the title holders should they have not yet qualified, and then by the youth domestic champions of the next association in the UEFA ranking.
+The youth domestic champions of the top 32 associations according to their 2017 UEFA country coefficients entered the Domestic Champions Path.
+If there was a vacancy (associations with no youth domestic competition, as well as youth domestic champions already included in the UEFA Champions League path), it was first filled by the title holders should they had not yet qualified, and then by the youth domestic champions of the next association in the UEFA ranking.

 For the Domestic Champions Path, the 32 teams were drawn into two rounds of two-legged home-and-away ties.
 The draw for both the first round and second round was held on 4 September 2018, 14:00 CEST, at the UEFA headquarters in Nyon, Switzerland.
 There were no seedings, but the 32 teams were split into groups defined by sporting and geographical criteria prior to the draw.